Skip to content

 Peek

 The third-party tool we recommend using in Ubuntu is called Peek.
 It is one of the best screen recording utilities available on the platform.
-Compared to many other screen recording tools on all platforms, Peek has a focused, clean design.
+Compared to many other screen recording tools on all platforms, Peek has a focused and clean design.
 You don’t see anything but a Window border indicating the area of your screen that will be captured.
 This border also has a toolbar at the top featuring a drop-down menu to select the format, a record button, and a close button.
 This minimal design makes the workflow sumptuously simple.

 How to install Peek

 Installation is pretty simple if you have installed software on your Ubuntu machine before.
-Peek can be installed via their official PPA or via the Snap app, a Flatpak, or AppImage.
+Peek can be installed via their official PPA or the Snap app, a Flatpak, or AppImage.
 The developer, however, will be discontinuing the Snap app starting with the next update.
 Flatpak and AppImage will still be available as well as the PPA.
 Peek’s official PPA provides up-to-date builds for supported Ubuntu versions.
 We recommend using the PPA since it means you will receive updates to the app automatically.
-This helps keeps your software updated to the latest version.
+This helps keep your software updated to the latest version.
 To install it, run the following commands in a terminal one by one and follow on-screen instructions.

 How To Record Screen As GIF In Ubuntu